-- Other merit of Reformatsky reaction is convenience since the reaction is alternative to the reaction of an aldehyde or a ketone with the preferred lithium enolate of an ester.
+- Another merit of the Reformatsky reaction is convenience since the reaction is an alternative to the reaction of an aldehyde or a ketone with the preferred lithium enolate of an ester.

-- Yields of Reformatsky were found to be improved on using freshly prepared zinc powder a heated column of zinc dust, copper-zinc couple, acid-washed zinc and trimethylchlorosilane.
+- Yields of Reformatsky were found to be improved by using freshly prepared zinc powder a heated column of zinc dust, copper-zinc couple, acid-washed zinc and trimethylchlorosilane.

 What is the name reaction in organic chemistry?